gladish/autobus/README.md

 ### Milestone 1: Hardware Augmentation

-The first step is to outfit the bus with new hardware.
+The first step is to outfit the bus with some new hardware.
 I went back and forth between an Arduino UNO-Q and a Raspberry Pi, but I’m going with a Raspberry Pi for a few reasons.
-1. I wasn't sure if the UnoQ's arm core was powerful enougth to run things like OpenCV
+1. I wasn't sure if the UNO-Q's arm core was powerful enougth to run things like OpenCV
+1. The UNO-Q needs a separate board for MIPI CSI cameras.
 1. I already own an rpi5.
-I'm anxiously waiting for Arduino VENTUNO-Q.
+2.
 I concede that using a newer dual MCP/MPU arduinos would be a cleaner setup since the pi needs an external board to drive servos properly.
-And although the UNO-Q needs the Arduino Media Carrier board to attach a MIPI CSI camear, it would be a cleaner package.
+And although the UNO-Q needs the Arduino Media Carrier board to attach a MIPI CSI camera, it would be a cleaner package.
+Depending on how the rpi turns out I may try the UNO-Q or just wait for the VENTUNO-Q.

-#### Milestone Objectives
+#### M1 Objectives
-- I can control servos from software running on the rpi.
+- Can control servos from software running on the rpi.
 - Ethernet for networking.
 Don't worry about wireless just yet
 - The servo driver is wired up to the rpi.
 - Not trying to control the bus yet.
 Just control a servero by turning it left & right.